 Take 3 for the Sea ...or more!

 Take 3 for the sea is a beach cleaning initiative set up by www.take3.org to help reduce plastic waste on our shorelines.
 Their tag line is simple – Take 3 pieces of plastic litter when you leave the beach, waterway or …anywhere!
 Collecting three pieces of litter as you exit the surf won’t save the seas of plastic, but the message you are spreading to other beach users could.
+Alternatively, download the Tidal Revival App and reward yourself for each piece of plastic you remove.

 This is more of a sustainable travel mindset than sustainable travel essentials but you get the drift.